Technology R&D Projects

 Explore TR&D 1 on NIH RePORTER.

 Note: At the time of founding of our Center, in September 2014, this project was titled “Toward Rapid Continuous Comprehensive MR Imaging: New Methods, New Paradigms, and New Applications.”
-In August 2019, when the NIH renewed our NCBIB mandate, the name was updated in order to reflect new goals.
+In August 2019, when the NIH renewed our NCBIB mandate for a second funding period, the name was updated to “Reimagining the Future of Scanning: From Snapshots to Streaming, from Imitating the Eye to Emulating the Brain.”
+As put forth in our NCBIB proposal for the 2024-2029 funding period, the name has been further updated to reflect evolving project goals.

 To the top ↑